FSIN-ohm/Matomat-Documentation/docs/index.md

 All the the persistent data it need it gets form the [MatΩhmat Server](#the_server).

 ### The User-Frontend
-The User-Frontend is a little wooden box containing a touch display a RaspberryPI, and a RFID scanner.
+The User-Frontend is a little wooden box containing a touch display, a RaspberryPI, and a RFID scanner.
 It displays a touch friendly webpage hosted on the device itself.
 The page comunicates directly with the [MatΩhmat Server](#the_server) through its REST-API.
 It is created using pure HTML5, CSS and JavaScript.